 Hotel Royal Riviera, a member of Leading Hotels Of The World, sits on the Beaulieu-sur-Mer side of the glamorous St-Jean-Cap-Ferrat peninsula on Côte d’Azur in France.

 We are regulars at this hotel and every time I stay, my in-head jukebox starts playing Charles Trénet’s ‘La Mer’.
 It’s that kind of place.
 Step inside the main doors and you enter a hotel that is exactly what you would expect from a luxury hotel on this enchanting coastline.

-As you arrive, you may recognise the Casino in Beaulieu as one of the locations for the 1988 film “Dirty Rotten Scoundrels”, where Beaulieu-sur-Mer was depicted in the film as Beaumont-sur-Mer.
+As you arrive, you may recognize the Casino in Beaulieu as one of the locations for the 1988 film “Dirty Rotten Scoundrels”, where Beaulieu-sur-Mer was depicted in the film as Beaumont-sur-Mer.
 Today, this small town, situated conveniently around the corner from Nice, remains as elegant and stylish as it ever was.

 I particularly love this location because of the little path that winds around the waterfront of the St-Jean-Cap-Ferrat peninsula.
 You can walk for miles, with the sea sloshing to one side of you and expensive mansions to the other and you can access this path directly from the pool area of the Hotel Royal Riviera.